lololerigolo60/AI-image-classifier/README.md

 Run the run.bat file:
-Open the console in the directory where you unzipped the file and type “./run.bat”
+Open the console in the directory where you unzipped the file and type “./run.bat” it creates a virtual environment if necessary and install the missing libraries

 # **User Guide: AI Image Classifier**